How do I enrol as a new student?

-Before you enrol for the first time, have a read through recommended computing standards at Deakin.
-This will ensure you are prepared for both enrolment and studying here.
+Prior to enrolment, it's important that you have a read through recommended computing standards at Deakin.
+This will ensure you are prepared for both enrolment and studying with us.

 Using the online username and password generation area, create your new Deakin username.
 This can take up to 2 hours to become active